 Some registrars will temporarily leave the programme and return at a later date.
-They might spend time in another programme, such as the General Practice Education Programme (GPEP), in order to work towards Fellowship of both scopes; or they may have family or lifestyle reasons for doing so.
+They might spend time in another programme, such as the General Practice Education Programme (GPEP), in order to work towards Fellowship of both scopes, or they may have family or lifestyle reasons for doing so.

 To be active on the programme, you must be working at least 4/10ths FTE.
-If you are not working this amount of time, you must put your programme on hold.
-If you continue to hold a practising certificate while you are 'on hold', you must report your continuing professional development activities to the Division.
+If you are working less than the minimum of 4/10ths FTE clinical time required, you must be registered in the programme as 'on hold'.
+If you continue to hold a practising certificate, you must report your continuing professional development activities to the Division to comply with MCNZ recertification requirements.